expo/expo/docs/pages/versions/unversioned/sdk/device.md

 ### `Device.getPlatformFeaturesAsync()` (Android only)

-Get a list of features that are available on the system.
+Gets a list of features that are available on the system.
 The feature names are platform-specific.
+See [here](https://developer.android.com/reference/android/content/pm/PackageManager#getSystemAvailableFeatures()) to view Android official docs about this implementation.

 #### Returns